 Rugs have a knack for tying a design together, so whether you’re adding a rug where there wasn’t one or swapping yours out for a new one, it's a no-fail way to infuse your look with new life.

 And the beauty of this idea is that there are endless varieties to choose from.
 A shaggy patterned rug, like this one from The Everygirl, will add warmth and intrigue to your look while a flat, monochrome rug brings definition.Continue to 3 of 7 below.

 Update Your Walls

 Your walls pack a lot of power when it comes to defining your design.
 But that doesn’t mean you have to repaint the whole room to make an impact; simply switching up your wall decor is enough to create a big change.

-If have a gallery wall at present, consider replacing it with one big piece of statement art.
-Or, if you’re working with a mirror, swap it out with a sophisticated ledge gallery, like this design from @kismethouse on Instagram.Continue to 5 of 8 below.
+If you have a gallery wall at present, consider replacing it with one big piece of statement art.
+Or, if you’re working with a mirror, swap it out with a sophisticated ledge gallery, like this design from @kismethouse on Instagram.Continue to 4 of 7 below.